A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Results and Discussions

 \subsubsection{Is it Useful to Jointly Solve Forward and Inverse Problems?}

-As discussed in the quantitative comparisons of Latent U-Net (Large) and Invertible X-Net on the forward problem in Figure \ref{fig:mae_forward_modeling_comparison}, we see a surprising trend that Invertible X-Net generally outperforms Latent U-Net (Large) despite having smaller number of parameters.
-To understand this trend, we analyzed the training behavior of Invertible X-Net to learn that X-Net first learns to solve the inverse problem in the initial epochs of training, followed by a gradual shift in learning the solution to the forward problem in later epochs (see Appendix Figures \ref{fig:appendix_training_assymetry_cvb} and \ref{fig:appendix_training_assymetry_cfa} for visualizations).
-Since the model optimizes the combined loss on both velocity and waveforms together, as soon as the model is able to achieve a good solution for velocity, the gradients from the combined loss start helping the model to achieve better forward solutions.
-This also suggests that Invertible X-Net is seemingly learning the connection between forward and inverse problems for effective bidirectional training, and therefore is able to outperform Latent U-Net (Large) despite lower number of model parameters.
-To verify this, we compared the performance of Latent U-Net (Large), Invertible X-Net and Invertible X-Net trained only in the forward direction (Appendix Figure \ref{fig:appendix_forward_discussion}).
-We observed that indeed Invertible X-Net with forward-only mode shows worst performance followed by Latent U-net (Large), while Invertible X-Net (joint training) shows best performance.
+As discussed in the quantitative comparisons of Latent U-Net (Large) and Invertible X-Net on the forward problem in Figure \ref{fig:ssim_forward_modeling_comparison}, we see a surprising trend that Invertible X-Net generally outperforms Latent U-Net (Large) despite having smaller number of parameters.
+Analysis of its training behavior reveals that Invertible X-Net initially focuses on solving the inverse problem, gradually shifting to the forward problem in later epochs. (see Appendix \ref{sec:combined_loss_function_invertible_xnet} Figures \ref{fig:appendix_training_assymetry_cvb} and \ref{fig:appendix_training_assymetry_cfa} for visualizations).
+This is facilitated by the combined loss function, where gradients from the inverse problem enhance forward problem optimization once a good velocity solution is achieved.
+This bidirectional learning enables Invertible X-Net to outperform Latent U-Net (Large).
+Further comparisons in Appendix \ref{sec:combined_loss_function_invertible_xnet} confirm that Invertible X-Net trained only on the forward problem performs worse than both Latent U-Net (Large) and the jointly trained Invertible X-Net, emphasizing the advantage of joint optimization.With average ranks of 2.7 (MAE) and 1.9 (SSIM) for inverse problems, and 1.4 (MAE) and 1.1 (SSIM) for forward problems (Appendix Tables \ref{tab:supervised_inverse_metrics} and \ref{tab:supervised_forward_metrics}), Invertible X-Net offers a balanced and efficient solution for joint tasks with just 26M parameters.
+In contrast, Latent U-Net, while slightly better for inverse-only tasks, requires 70M parameters for both forward and inverse problems (35M x2), making Invertible X-Net the more practical and effective choice for the combined optimization.